-Pyongyang's profits from this illicit trade.354 Cross-border trade with China, which had included both non-sanctioned trade (food, fertilizer, consumer goods) and sanctioned trade (minerals, seafood) also showed signs of recovery.355 North Korean workers in Russia, China, Africa, and the Middle East overstayed the labor export ban after relocating to less visible worksites.356
+Pyongyang's profits from this illicit trade.
+354 Cross-border trade with China, which had included both non-sanctioned trade (food, fertilizer, consumer goods) and sanctioned trade (minerals, seafood) also showed signs of recovery.
+355 North Korean workers in Russia, China, Africa, and the Middle East overstayed the labor export ban after relocating to less visible worksites.
+356

-Pyongyang had also learned to launder cryptocurrencies.357 Few vendors accept cryptocurrencies as payment for goods or services, which creates a vulnerability when Pyongyang converts cryptocurrency into fiat currency.358 The Justice Department recently sued to forfeit cryptocurrencies that Pyongyang stole from exchanges.359 The Treasury Department has also increased its regula-
+Pyongyang had also learned to launder cryptocurrencies.357 Few vendors accept cryptocurrencies as payment for goods or services, which creates a vulnerability when Pyongyang converts cryptocurrency into fiat currency.358 The Justice Department recently sued to forfeit cryptocurrencies that Pyongyang stole from exchanges.359 The Treasury Department has also increased its regulatory oversight over cryptocurrency transactions,360 but the efforts were too little and too late.